Something for everyone

-The Men’s Section has a sound membership base of approximately 450 and welcomes new members, experienced golfers and golfers new to the game.
+The Men’s Section has a sound membership base and welcomes new members, experienced golfers and golfers new to the game.

 Whilst social golf is actively encouraged, each month throughout the year the section holds regular club competitions including at least two qualifying competitions (weather dependent) utilising both Saturday and Sunday of alternate weekends, enabling all members to compete in Stableford and Medal competitions.

-Ever popular is the Wednesday Club Night and the Sunday morning Pound in the Pot.
+Ever popular is the Wednesday Club Night and our Express golf at the weekends.
 Just turn up and play.
 Throughout both the summer and winter seasons there are Matchplay competitions for both singles and doubles and during the winter there is an Eclectic competition.

 Arscott Mens Teams play in various county and national competitions including the County Scratch and Handicap leagues; the Hargrove Trophy and the Daily Mail / Mail on Sunday competition series.
 A number of friendly matches are also played against other county clubs and beyond.